 There are a number of brands who specialise in freeriding, like Jones Snowboards and Lib Tech.
 As well as a range of varied designs, you can also choose between boards with powder rocker, traditional camber or a hybrid construction.
 Due to their shape, rocker boards offer a tonne of float and tend to be softer and more playful.
 A standard camber board will guarantee you good edge hold no matter what the conditions.
 Hybrid camber boards combine the best of both worlds and are the ideal all-round solution.
 The Burton Custom is a good example of a directional twin and is available with hybrid camber (the Custom Flying V) or standard camber (Custom).
-Similar concepts are available in the Nitro Black Light, for example, or from other brands like K2, Arbor, Neversummer or Flow.
+Similar concepts are available in the Nitro Quiver, for example, or from other brands like K2, Arbor, Neversummer or Flow.

 Naturally, there’s plenty of choice for ladies who love to shred out of bounds.
 Alongside the Burton Feelgood and the Salomon Pillow Talk you’ll find a huge selection of female specific freeride boards from a whole host of other great brands.